Takeaways from Michigan’s loss to MSU in women’s hoops

 It was important for the Wolverines to come out of the half well after trailing by five, and they did exactly that.

-U-M went on a 13-0 run that spanned almost four minutes in that third quarter, helping them take the lead and a good chunk of momentum.
+U-M went on a 13-0 run that spanned almost four minutes in the third quarter, helping it take the lead and a good chunk of momentum.
 The Crisler Center got as loud as it had all day after some big defensive stops by the Wolverines.
-They continued to get big buckets in the third, with Jordan Hobbs nailing a three and Cameron Williams finishing in the post to help Michigan get out to a 7-point lead.
+They continued to get big buckets in the third, with Jordan Hobbs nailing a three and Cameron Williams finishing in the post to help Michigan get out to a seven-point lead.

 A hot start from three

-The Wolverines shot the lights out from deep to start this one, making five of their first six attempts from beyond the arc.
+The Wolverines shot the lights out from deep to start, making five of their first six attempts.
 Good ball movement and knocking down open shots helped the Wolverines have a lead for most of the first quarter.

 The Wolverines cooled off a bit over the rest of the game, and ended up only making 34.6 percent of their threes.
 They couldn’t count on threes as a consistent source of offense in the second half, like they did in the first.